edenspiekermann/bright/README.md

 ## Brightcove

 Brightcove is the default video provider and currently built into the library itself, as it was built solely as an abstraction for Brightcove in the first place.
 During development it became clear that it could easily be extended, so it was rewritten in a more generic approach.
-The tight coupling with brightcove may be removed in future versions.
+Brightcove being included as the default video service may be removed in future versions.

 __Required:__ `//admin.brightcove.com/js/BrightcoveExperiences.js` has to be loaded before the first usage of videoplayer.js.
 Use your favorite script loader or simply add a `script` tag before your main js file:
 ```html